Imran4424/Machine-Learning-Models/README.md

 ![Support Vectors](SupportVectors.png)

-The point outside the epsilon-insensitive tube are dictating what the tube will look like, how the tube will be positioned.
-Any points in the Support Vector Regression model plot is a vector (2D or multi-dimentional based on the number of features).
-The vector points which are outside the epsilon-insensitive tube are called support vectors because they are dictating how the tube will be positioned.
-And from their this model is named Support Vector Regression.
+The point outside the epsilon-insensitive tube is dictating what the tube will look like, and how the tube will be positioned.
+Any point in the Support Vector Regression model plot is a vector (2D or multi-dimensional based on the number of features).
+The vector points that are outside the epsilon-insensitive tube are called support vectors because they are dictating how the tube will be positioned.
+Thus, this model is named Support Vector Regression.

 For [further reading](https://core.ac.uk/download/pdf/81523322.pdf)